 - If the winding is continuous, the brush motor is fine; you just need to clean the brushes.

-You can also test the side brush motor by using a 9V battery.
 You need to wire the battery terminals to the + and – terminals on the motor and see if it spins.
 If it works, then it’s likely the problem is the motherboard’s output.
-If not, make sure your connections to the motor and the battery are good.

 Q. How long does a Roomba side brush last?